 Green Chile Egg Bake

-You might remember not too long ago, I was going through some of my “old-school” recipes and came up with my Corn Patch Corn Casserole?
-Well, not too far from that recipe was my recipe Green Chile Egg Bake.
-This is another recipe that was popular at any work food day when I lived in Denver, although it screams breakfast and/or brunch to me.
+You might remember not too long ago, I was going through some of my “old-school” recipes and came up with my Corn Patch Corn Casserole.
+The next recipe in my file was this one for Green Chile Egg Bake.

 Green Chile Egg Bake